Focus on Frankincense

 What Is an Oleoresin?

-An oleoresin is a natural mixture of oils and resins produced by a plant, often as a protective response, such as when the bark is damaged.
-People have learned to collect and use this substance.
-When the bark of a frankincense tree is carefully cut, a milky sap slowly seeps out.
-This sap will harden, in time, with exposure to air, forming what are commonly called resin “tears.”
+Frankincense is not distilled from leaves or flowers — it comes from a substance called an oleoresin, a natural mixture of oils and resins that a plant produces, often as a protective response when the bark is damaged.
+When the bark of a frankincense tree is carefully cut, a milky sap slowly seeps out and hardens with exposure to air, forming what are commonly called resin "tears."

 These resin tears are collected and used in different ways: